dbochicchio/vera/VirtualDevices/README.md

 - Upnp Implementation Filename/Implementation file: I_VirtualRGBW1.xml

 ### Heater
-- Upnp Device Filename/Device File: D_Heate11.xml
+- Upnp Device Filename/Device File: D_Heater1.xml
 - Upnp Implementation Filename/Implementation file: I_VirtualHeater1.xml

 The device will emulate a basic Heater, and turn on or off the associated device, translating this actions to a virtual thermostat handler.
 Temperature setpoints are not supported.

 ### Configuration
-All devices are auto-configured.
+All devices are auto-configuring.
 At its first run, the code will create all the variables and set the category/sub_category numbers, for optimal compatibility.
 To configure a virtual device, just enter its details, then go to Advanced and select Variables tab.
 In order to configure a device, you must specify its remote HTTP endpoints.
 Those vary depending on the device capabilities, so search for the corresponding API.
 As with any HTTP device, a static IP is recommended.
 Check your device or router for instruction on how to do that.